rgriva/rgriva.github.io/cv.md

 I primarily code in both Python and R. However, I also have experience with Matlab.

-I am also comfortable using SQL for database handling and UNIX-based terminals for dealing with remote servers.
+Additionally, I'm comfortable using SQL for database handling and UNIX-based terminals for dealing with remote servers.
 I also remain a die hard fan of Visual Studio Code.